Experimental demonstration of the absence of noise-induced barren plateaus using information content landscape analysis: Abstract

 \section{Abstract}

-Variational quantum algorithms are a very promising tool for near-term quantum computing.
-However, despite their flexibility and wide applicability, their performance is fundamentally limited by Barren Plateaus (BP), where gradients vanish and optimization becomes intractable.
-Noise-Induced Barren Plateaus (NIBP) are particularly interesting, as they are predicted to arise due to noise accumulation independent of circuit structure.
-We experimentally study NIBP on IBM quantum hardware and demonstrate their absence under non-unital amplitude damping characterized by the qubit's $\Tone$ coherence times.
-We use Information Content Landscape Analysis (ICLA) to efficiently estimate gradient norms for circuits ranging from 8 to 102 qubits, with hundreds of parameters and circuit runtimes of hundreds of microseconds.
-Classical simulations of the 8-qubit case under noiseless, depolarizing, amplitude damping, and dephasing noise models serve as a baseline comparison.
-We thoroughly analyze the experimental results considering calibration data, shot-noise, and circuit structure.
-We robustly observe that the gradient magnitude saturates beyond a characteristic circuit runtime, in contrast with the exponential decay expected from NIBP.
-Using recent theoretical results, we corroborate that under $\Tone$-dominated noise NIBP do not occur and extract an effective $\effTone$ that is significantly shorter than suggested by standard calibration data.
-Our results experimentally confirm recent predictions on the absence of NIBP under non-unital noise.
-These findings also indicate that conventional benchmarking metrics based on average values for device characteristics may be insufficient to predict variational algorithm performance, but full distributions need to be considered.
+Variational quantum algorithms are promising candidates for near-term quantum computing but can be hindered by barren plateaus, where gradients vanish exponentially and optimization becomes intractable.
+Noise-Induced Barren Plateaus (NIBP) are particularly concerning because they are predicted to arise generically from noise accumulation, independent of system size, circuit structure, and observable locality.
+We experimentally investigate NIBP on IBM quantum hardware.
+Using Information Content Landscape Analysis (ICLA), we efficiently estimate gradient norms for variational circuits ranging from 8 to 102 qubits, up to hundreds of parameters and circuit runtimes of hundreds of microseconds.
+Contrary to NIBP expectations, we observe that gradient magnitudes saturate beyond a characteristic runtime rather than decaying exponentially.
+Classical simulations of the 8-qubit case under noiseless, depolarizing, amplitude-damping, and dephasing noise models support this behavior.
+Consistent with recent theory, our results show that $\Tone$-dominated non-unital noise inhibits the emergence of NIBP.
+Our analysis suggest that average calibration metrics may be insufficient to predict variational algorithm performance.